 Students Practice Basic Math Skills

-When to Use Them: My favorite use for solve and colors is as a practice of basic math skills, whether that be adding and subtracting rational numbers or multiplying and dividing decimals.
+When to Use Them: My favorite use for solve and colors is for practice of basic math skills, whether that be adding and subtracting rational numbers or multiplying and dividing decimals.
 They are easy to leave for substitutes, to use after testing, or as fun homework assignments.

 Students Practice Recognizing Multiple Representations

-Why I Love Them: Matching cards require the same about of time upfront as a card sort, so get yourself some parent volunteers.
-I have found great success in using matching cards to show multiple relationships.
+Why I Love Them: Matching cards require about the same amount of time upfront as a card sort, so get yourself some parent volunteers.
+I have found great success using matching cards to show multiple relationships.
 This can be depicted with ratio tables and graphs, proportional relationships, fraction, decimal, percents, and linear relationships.

 When to Use Them: Again, these are perfect for sponge activities, review activities, or quick and easy lessons on Fridays.
 I personally loved using these over and over again with my intervention students.
 We would use matching cards to build number fluency with fractions, decimals, and percent representations, as well as many other necessary skills.